Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Design and arts majors that a student may choose from include:

 Digital arts: Digital art majors are preparing themselves for careers in a variety of industries.
-Within a digital art degree program, the student learns about different aspects of web design, video production, interactive media design, and 3D modeling.
-Digital art degrees can usually be earned in four years or less.
+In a digital art degree program, the you learn about different aspects of:

 Graphic design: Graphic design majors learn to use various mediums to create projects for clients.
 They must learn to craft clear visual messages with their designs.
-Coursework within the major may include desktop publishing, computer art, interactive media, and digital imaging.
-Graphic design majors are typically geared toward undergraduates, but a growing amount of online colleges are offering further studies with master’s level courses.
+Coursework in the major may include:

 Fine arts: Fine art degrees are also often called studio art degrees.
 Fine art majors can choose anywhere from a two-year plan of study to a six-year master degree.
 Most fine arts students enrolled in master’s programs will choose traditional colleges over art online schools because they aim to spend more time in the studio.

 Industrial and product design: Industrial and product design majors are intended for those who wish to conceptualize new products.
-Graduates of an industrial design major will know how to design a new product, the manufacturing process for products, and how to package products.
-Students work with raw materials in industrial design, but will also gain comfort in 3D and computer design technologies.
+Graduates of an industrial design major will know:

-UX/UI design: UX/UI design degrees can usually be earned through a certification program or associate’s level program.
+UX/UI design: UX/UI design degrees can usually be earned through a certification program or associate level program.
 UX/UI design can also be found as a course offering for graphic design majors.
 UX/UI courses teach designers how to create projects that are optimized to improve user experience.
 UX/UI design classes are a top choice for students enrolled in online visual arts colleges.

 Are Dual Degrees Possible Within the Arts?

-Arts degree seekers have numerous major options available.
-The student may choose to take on a double major and receive a degree in both visual arts and graphic design.
-Within the curriculum for both art and design, students will likely have to take classes that cover both topics.
-Additionally, the student may earn an undergraduate degree in fine arts before pursuing a master’s degree in design.
 Most students choose a specialization in art after taking different undergraduate courses and finding a specific type of work that inspires them.
 For instance, an art major may take a photography course and choose to pursue a career as a nature or portrait photographer.
 After graduation, photography courses can be taken at a four-year university or technical college.
 Additionally, many artists will have more than one job.
 For instance, a painter may work as an art lecturer between commissions.
 He or she could also be hired to write articles for an art publication and provide an expert view on works.

 Online vs. Residential Programs